- Home

 1. Stretch regularly

-Therefore, it can help to try and make stretching a part of your daily routine.
-You might be surprised at how much your flexibility increases if you start stretching for just five minutes a day.
+Therefore, it can help to try and make stretching part of your daily routine.
+You might be surprised at how much your flexibility increases if you begin stretching for just five minutes a day.

-The two most common types of stretching that have proven effective at increasing flexibility are static stretching and dynamic stretching, which we’ll look at in more detail below.
+The two most common types of stretching that are effective at increasing flexibility are static stretching and dynamic stretching…

 Static stretches